Saeed Ahmed Khan: Political career

-He was elected to the Provincial Assembly of the Punjab from Constituency PP-178 (Vehari) in 1985 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab from Constituency PP-178 (Vehari) in the 1985 Pakistani general election.
 During his tenure as Member of the Punjab Assembly, he served as Provincial Minister of Punjab for Communication and Works, Food and Transport in the provincial Punjab cabinet of Chief Minister Nawaz Sharif.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency PP-193 (Vehari-II) in 1988 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency PP-193 (Vehari-II) in the 1988 Pakistani general election.
 He received 26,919 votes and defeated Hayatullah Khan, a candidate of Pakistan Peoples Party (PPP).
 During his tenure as member of the Punjab Assembly, he served as Provincial Minister of Punjab for Agriculture in the provincial Punjab cabinet of Chief Minister Nawaz Sharif.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of IJI from Constituency PP-193 (Vehari-II) in 1990 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of IJI from Constituency PP-193 (Vehari-II) in the 1990 Pakistani general election.
 He received 41,361 votes and defeated Muhammad Aslam Khan, a candidate of Pakistan Democratic Alliance (PDA).
-He served as the Speaker of the Provincial Assembly of Punjab for a period of six month from May 1993 to October 1993.
+He served as the Speaker of the Provincial Assembly of Punjab during this period.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Jinnah) (PML-J) from Constituency PP-193 (Vehari-II) in 1993 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Jinnah) (PML-J) from Constituency PP-193 (Vehari-II) in the 1993 Pakistani general election but was unsuccessful.
 He received 24,552 votes and lost the seat to Muhammad Aslam Khan, an independent candidate.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-J from Constituency PP-193 (Vehari-II) in 1997 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-J from Constituency PP-193 (Vehari-II) in the 1997 Pakistani general election.
 He received 27,735 votes and defeated Irshad Ahmad Ghallvi, a candidate of Pakistan Muslim League (N) (PML-N).
 He served as Leader of the Opposition in the Provincial Assembly of the Punjab from June 1997 to October 1999.